traefik/traefik/docs/content/middlewares/redirectregex.md

 ### `regex`

-The `Regex` option is the regular expression to match and capture elements form the request URL.
+The `Regex` option is the regular expression to match and capture elements from the request URL.

 !!! warning